DIGIfusion/enchanted-surrogates/docs/index.md

 [View it on GitHub](https://github.com/DIGIfusion/enchanted-surrogates){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---
+{: .warning }
+This documentation is under development.

+Database generation for a simulation consists of:

+1. Running the code
+    - Every code has it's own runtime entry points (e.g., I/O, actual execution)
+2. On a search space
+    - e.g., hypercube, or efficiently searching across a space with active learing

+i.e., step 1. is repeated many times to fill volume spanned by 2.

+The idea is to abstract away the iterative process, and just uniquely handle 1. for each individual code, while being able to use mutliple searches types.

+In the simplest case, the iterative process could be automated via `batch` job submission on `SLURM`, but this doesn't scale well if we use different HPC systems.
+So, idea is to use [dask](https://jobqueue.dask.org/en/latest/examples.html#slurm-deployments).

 ## How to install

 Make sure you have a clean virtual environment with Python 3.10 or higher.